arichardson/llvm-project-1/clang/docs/LanguageExtensions.rst

 pointers and integers.
 These builtins can be used to avoid relying on implementation-defined behavior of arithmetic on integers derived from pointers.
-Additionally, these builtins retain type information and unlike bitwise arithmentic they can perform semantic checking on the alignment value.
+Additionally, these builtins retain type information and, unlike bitwise arithmentic, they can perform semantic checking on the alignment value.

 **Syntax**: